INSPIRED BREATHING CONFERENCE: Re-Imagined Virtually - JUNE 1, 2 & 3, 2021

-This Group Learning program has been certified by the College of Family Physicians of Canada and the Saskatchewan Chapter for up to 8.25 Mainpro+ credits.
+For Physicians: This one-credit-per-hour program has been certified by the College of Family Physicians of Canada and the Saskatchewan Chapter for up to 8.25 Mainpro+® credits.

 This educational offering has been approved for 8.25 continuing education credit/professional development credits by the Canadian Society of Respiratory Therapists.
 The Lung Association, Saskatchewan maintains all responsibility for this offering and its content.

 *Day Three Intensives: Choose from Spirometry Interpretation OR the Virtual Pulmonary Rehabilitation

 The Spirometry Interpretation Intensive will: enable you to describle the role of spirometry as an objective measurement of lung disease; describe spirometry testing, terms and measurements; describe the criteria for test acceptability and repeatability, and gain confidence in the interpretation of spirometry.

 The Virtual Pulmonary Rehabilitation Intensive will: review national tools available to support pulmonary rehab; demonstrate how pulmonary rehabilitation can be adapted during the COVID-19 pandemic; provide practical tools to help mitigate limitations/risks to virtual rehabilitation; review effectiveness of virtual pulmonary rehabilitation.

 ALL Conference attendees will also receive exclusive access to an online resources section,

 sponsored by the Lung Association and our Industry Partners.

 Dr. Darryl Adamko, MD FRCPC, Pediatric Respirology